 ALCOHOL & DRUGS

-Staff, volunteers and participants may not bring alcohol or illegal drugs into activities, and must not attend activities under the influence of alcohol or illegal drugs.
+Team members and participants must not attend activities under the influence of alcohol or illegal drugs.

-Any concerns about staff members or volunteers being affected by alcohol or illegal drugs should be raised using our Feedback, Compliments and Complaints Policy and related procedures.
+Any concerns about Team members being affected by alcohol or illegal drugs should be raised using our Feedback, Compliments and Complaints Policy and related procedures.

 FATIGUE / BREAKS